 Little Corn Island in Nicaragua is a car-free, remote island with beautiful beaches, unspoiled ocean views, and friendly locals.
 On Little Corn, you can enjoy a calm, slow-paced lifestyle while appreciating the natural beauty and authentic Caribbean food.
 One of the best things about Little Corn is that you can walk or hike anywhere on the island.

-To enjoy fresh, local cuisine, head to Fry Fish Bar, The Shack Café, or La Cantina.
-All of these places have a gorgeous beachfront views and a relaxed atmosphere.
+Head to Fry Fish Bar, The Shack Café, or La Cantina to enjoy fresh, local cuisine.
+All of these places have gorgeous beachfront views and a relaxed atmosphere.

 Martinique

-The French Antilles island of Martinique is a glorious Caribbean island to visit.
+The French Antilles island of Martinique is a glorious Caribbean destination.
 This French-speaking island is famous for beaches, a mix of French and Caribbean influences, and rum.
-And visiting at least one rum distillery is one of the best things to do in Martinique
+Visiting at least one rum distillery is one of the best things to do in Martinique.

 Martinique L’Habitation Clément is the birthplace of Rhum Agricole and is both a museum of rum and a working sugar cane plantation.
-You’ll want, also to visit the old capital here, Saint Pierre, as well as the museum of the Pagerie – the childhood home of Josephine, empress of France!
+You’ll also want to visit the old capital, Saint Pierre, and the museum of the Pagerie—the childhood home of Josephine, the empress of France!

-The food here is a glorious mix of French and Caribbean, and one of the best places for a great lunch head to Les Salines Beach, where set meals are de rigueur, especially when washed down with a Martinique “Ti Punch.”
+The food here is a glorious mix of French and Caribbean, and it is one of the best places for a great lunch.
+Head to Les Salines Beach, where set meals are de rigueur, especially when washed with a Martinique “Ti Punch.”

 And if you’re on the island in February, you’re in for a treat.
-Carnival in Martinique is called “Vaval” and is a great mix of music, food, dance, and, of course, carnival!
+Carnival in Martinique is called “Vaval” and is a great mix of music, food, dance, and carnival!

 Puerto Rico